quickton00/flight-data-evaluation-tool/README.md

 pipreqs . --force --savepath requirements.txt --ignore tests,.git,.venv

+## Rebuild Database

+In case you changed the implementation of the metrics used in evaluation, run helper/rebuild_database.py to make the database coherent to your state of implementation.

 ## Project Organization

 - `.github/workflows`: Contains GitHub Actions used for building, testing, and publishing.